SayantanRC/rust-commands/variables-and-types.md

 # Variables and Types

 ## Declaring mutable types
-To create a mutable variable, specify `mut`.
-Mutable variables can be changed after assignment.
 ```
 let b = 20;
 b = 15; // error
 ```
+The above code creates an immutable variable, hence it cannot be changed.
+To create a mutable variable, specify `mut`.
+Mutable variables can be changed after assignment.
 ```
 let mut a = 5;
 a = 10; // correct